Skip to main content

 • Use both in parallel: Tools like PromptQuorum let you dispatch a prompt to both your local model and cloud APIs simultaneously, so you can compare results side-by-side.

-โ€ข๐Ÿ“Œ Key Point: All frontends share the same Ollama instance at localhost:11434.
-Switching from Open WebUI to Enchanted UI requires no model re-download -- Ollama keeps all downloaded models regardless of which frontend you use.
+โ€ข๐Ÿ“Œ Key Point: All frontends can point to the same Ollama instance -- localhost:11434 on the same machine, or your machine's LAN IP for mobile apps like Enchanted UI.
+Switching frontends requires no model re-download -- Ollama keeps all downloaded models regardless of which frontend you use.

 How Do Regional Compliance Rules Affect Your Frontend Choice?